lesnik512/shiriev.ru/content/posts/2025-02-07-strict-mypy.md

 This can be fixed, using stubs from https://github.com/python/typeshed

-So for errors behind we need to install packages `types-redis` and `types-orjson`
+So for errors above we need to install packages `types-redis` and `types-orjson`

 ### `py.typed` marker

 Second of all, we had some inner packages which were typed, but not marked as typed.
-In order to mark typed package, `py.typed` needs to be placed in libraries root directory
+In order to mark typed package, `py.typed` needs to be placed in libraries directory as [here](https://github.com/modern-python/that-depends/tree/main/that_depends).

 ### `*-stubs` packages